 All of Emirates’ Business Class seats are located in two cabins on the upper deck of the Airbus A380, behind the First Class cabin.
 The first cabin contains the bulk of the seats (58 in total, spread over 14 rows), while the cabin located at the rear of the plane feels more intimate as it only comprises 18 seats in 4 rows.
 The Business Class seats are arranged in a staggered 1–2–1 layout, providing each passenger direct aisle access and privacy.

 The Emirates Business Class cabin features lots of burled walnut veneer, gold trim, and pearlized plastic that frames the seats, windows, and entertainment screens.
 Slightly gaudy but not unpleasant.

 Emirates Business Class Seats

 All Business Class seats onboard the Emirates A380 are 18,5 inches (47 cm) wide.
-This is only slightly wider than the Emirates A380 Economy Class seats, which have a width of 17,5 inch (45 cm).
+This is only slightly wider than the Emirates A380 Economy Class seats, which have a width of 17,5 inches (45 cm).
 This means that the Emirates A380 Business Class seats are too narrow, especially in the lie-flat position.

 The pitch and bed length varies from seat to seat: aisle seats (B, D, G, J) are slightly shorter when fully flat, extending to 70 inches (178 cm) as compared to 79 inches (200 cm) for window and central seats (A, E, F, K).
 Seat pitch varies from 48 to 39 inches (122 to 99 cm), with the center and window seats again offering more space than aisle seats.

 Each seat comes with a touchscreen tablet (for the seat position & lighting controls, as well as the controls for the inflight entertainment) and a console on the side.
 The latter holds a personal minibar stocked with soft drinks and juices, a universal power supply, a USB port, a reading light, and another handset for the in-flight entertainment on the side.
 The fold-out tray table is hidden in the armrest below the console.
 In front of each seat is a large 17-inch entertainment touchscreen with a generously sized ottoman below.